semgrep/bento/README.md

 $ git add --force .bento .bentoignore
 ```

-You can add Bento to your CI scripts:
+You can then add Bento to your CI scripts:

 ```bash
 $ pip3 install bento-cli && bento --version